balcilar/Seam-Carving/README.md

 # Seam-Carving
 Seam Carving for Content-Aware Image Resizing

 This project is the reimplementation of research about content-aware resizing paper [1].
+The main idea of that paper was to find non-flat line so called "seam" which has minimum energy using dynamic programming for both vertical and horizontal line.